 Roster-free days

-Every catering employee in part A is entitled to 13 roster-free days per year with pay.
-This way, a 40-hour workweek averages out to a 38-hour workweek.
-Each year, you can voluntarily indicate whether you want to convert these roster-free days into pay on an annual basis.
-In our blog about roster-free days, you can find more information about this.
+Every catering employee in Part A is entitled to 13 roster-free days per year with full pay.
+This way, a 40-hour workweek equates to an average workweek of 38 hours.
+Each year, you can voluntarily indicate if you wish to convert these roster-free days into pay.
+You can find more information in our blog on roster-free days.

 Different arrangements apply to inflight employees: they can purchase 22 roster-free days per year.